sbender9/signalk-autopilot/README.md

 - [A graphical interface that emulates a Raymarine remote control](./GUI-help.md "GUI help")
 - A back-end API described below.

+This current only supports Raymarine NMEA 2000 Autopilots, but I'll be adding support for other autopilots as needed.

 # API

 All messages to plugin are done using PUT requests.
 These can be done via HTTP or over WebSockets.